flyingdog1310/url4u/README.md

 I replaced the original tasks that were supposed to be done with Apache Flink by using Redis and crontab.
 I utilized Redis, known for its fast read and write capabilities, to organize and store real-time data for one hour.
 Then, I scheduled a crontab job to fetch the aggregated data and store it in MySQL every hour.
 This way, I completed my backend architecture.

-### 🔍 How to offer suggestion images by serverside crawler
+### 🔍 How to offer suggestion images by server-side crawler

 In this project, two different methods can be chosen to fetch web page images for user reference, which can be configured in the .env file.